Music Motif Show

 Area artists submit their musically themed pieces in all types of media for judging by a panel of 3 jurors that changes every year.

 Contributors to the Music Motif Show Awards

-- Shear Design Salon and Spa
+Shear Design Salon and Spa

-Music Motif Show Jurors - 2016
+- Music Motif Show Jurors - 2017

 This year’s jurors are:

-- Andrea Robbins Rimberg, Artist and owner of SOHO in the Burg
+- Andrea Robbins Rimberg, Artist

 Andrea R. Rimberg studied at the National Academy of Design in New York City.
 Some of her many accomplishments include being a candidate for a Guggenheim Fellowship, received the Bob Dorough Life Time Achievement Award for art.
 She has served as President of the Catherine Lorillard Wolf Arts Club , whose collection started the American Wing at the Metropolitan Museum of Art.
 She is past President of the Pocono Arts Council and Monroe and Pocono Garden Clubs.